apache/spark/docs/running-on-mesos.md

 # Mesos Run Modes

-Spark can run over Mesos in two modes: "coarse-grained" (default) and "fine-grained" (deprecated).
+Spark runs over Mesos in "coarse-grained" mode.

-## Coarse-Grained

 In "coarse-grained" mode, each Spark executor runs as a single Mesos task.
 Spark executors are sized according to the following